Elvia Carrillo Puerto

 Elvia Carrillo Puerto (30 January 1881 – 18 April 1965) was a Mexican socialist politician and feminist activist.
 She is known for her work with various feminist organizations and for her attempts to run for office in Yucatán and San Luis Potosí.
 Some refer to her as "The Red Nun of the Mayab".
 (Note: Mayab is a Mayan-language term for the Yucatán Peninsula.)

 Carrillo was born to a middle-class family in Motul, Yucatán.
 She became politically active by 1910, when she served as a courier and spy in the Valladolid Rebellion against dictator Porfirio Díaz and his favored candidate in the 1909 Yucatán gubernatorial election, Enrique Muñoz Arístegui.
 She founded the Rita Cetina Gutiérrez Feminst League in 1919, which advocated for birth control and literacy for rural women.
 In 1923, she was elected to the Yucatán legislature but fled during political unrest following the assassination of her brother, Yucatán Governor Felipe Carrillo Puerto.
 She also campaigned to become a deputy in San Luis Potosí's fourth district.
 Despite winning the popular vote, her victory was overturned on the grounds that women were ineligible for office.

-In the late 1920s and 1930s, Elvia Carrillo Puerto advocated for women's suffrage and labor rights by organizing national conferences and working with feminist organizations such as the Sole Front for Women's Rights (Frente Único Pro Derechos de la Mujer, FUPDM).
+In the late 1920s and 1930s, Carrillo advocated for women's suffrage and labor rights by organizing national conferences and working with feminist organizations such as the Sole Front for Women's Rights (Frente Único Pro Derechos de la Mujer, FUPDM).
 However, she experienced financial hardship later in life and ultimately died of bronchopneumonia in Mexico City in 1965.
 The Mexican Senate established the Elvia Carrillo Puerto medal in 2013 to honor women advocating for gender equality and women's rights, and she has been commemorated with several statues.
 She is recognized for her pivotal role in advancing women's rights and women's suffrage in Mexico.